-Summary : This comprehensive, adventure-packed voyage includes major Antarctic highlights, from South Georgia to the Falkland Islands (Islas Malvinas) to the Antarctic Peninsula.
-On South Georgia, witness large numbers of king penguins, seabirds, and seals.
-From there, venture to the Falklands, reminiscent of both sandy Cape Cod and the English moors; home to seals, sea lions, and five species of penguins.
-Then explore the stunning Antarctica Peninsula, crossing the Antarctic Circle—a significant milestone for any world traveler.
+Summary : This comprehensive, adventure-packed voyage includes major Antarctic highlights, starting with the Falklands (Islas Malvinas), reminiscent of both sandy Cape Cod and the English moors, home to sheep, seals, dolphins, and five species of penguins.
+From there, venture to South Georgia where you’ll enter the home of 300,000 breeding king penguins, 50 million seabirds, and 5 million seals.
+Then, head south as you explore the stunning Antarctic Peninsula and finally cross the Antarctic Circle—a significant milestone for any world traveler.

 Activities : Birding, Camping, Culture, Hiking, Kayaking, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctic Circle